hosu794/social-application-client/README.md

 ## Features

-- Add comments to the stories
 - Recreate the layout of application with the material-ui library
+- Rewrite tests for the stories features

 ## Status